 5. Receive your LPC license.

 Once you have met all the requirements for licensure and submitted your documentation to the Board, your application will be reviewed.
-You will receive a wallet-sized license card and you can also request duplicate copies online.
+Once approved, you will receive a wallet-sized license card.

 Oklahoma accepts licensure applications by endorsement from other states on a case-by-case basis.
-The application packet is available online and it costs $145 to apply (as of September 2019).
+The application is available online and costs $145 to apply (as of December 2022).
 To be eligible, you must have your home state complete a verification form as part of your application package and pass the fingerprint and background check.
 If you do not have at least five years of licensed counseling experience, you may be subject to a more thorough academic review as part of the process.

 The Board has initial, interim, and annual renewal stages for the LPC license.
 The first renewal period is the initial renewal period; the license is valid for two years until the last day of the month it was issued.
 The second renewal period is the interim period; the license is valid until June 30.
 The fees for these licenses vary as they will be prorated from the time of application.
-After these two periods, the license must be renewed annually by June 30 with a renewal fee of $80 as of September 2019.
-Continuing education (CE) is mandatory for renewals and is 20 hours per year, including three hours of face-to-face ethics training each year.
-CE requirements for the initial and interim periods are prorated based on when your license is approved.
+After these two periods, the license must be renewed annually by June 30 with a renewal fee of $80 as of December 2022.
+20 hours of continuing education per year are for renewals and must include three hours of face-to-face ethics training annually.
+Continuing education requirements for the initial and interim periods are prorated based on when your license is approved.
 You must submit the CE roster each time you submit a renewal application.
-CE for ethics, home study, or technology assisted learning must be pre-approved by the Board.
+A guide of continuing education requirements can be found on the Board’s website.

 Additional Counseling Careers and Licenses in Oklahoma